How does personal property coverage — also known as home contents coverage — work?

 Save up to $670 per year.
 It’s free to compare quotes with The Zebra.

-Personal property insurance — also known as home contents insurance — is coverage that protects your personal belongings.
-The exact specifications of your home contents coverage depend on your policy details, but it generally covers your personal belongings up to your coverage limits in the case of their damage or destruction via a covered loss.
+Personal property insurance — also known as home contents insurance — is coverage that protects your personal belongings against damage and theft.
+While the details depend on your specific policy, this part of your homeowners insurance policy generally covers your personal belongings up to your coverage limits for damage or destruction due to a covered loss.

 Let’s explore the ins and outs of personal property insurance to ensure the contents of your home are protected.